Role Explosion

 -

 Manage the chaos: Let users request access rights, let others approve it.
+This is the access request process.
 The obvious problem is how to revoke the unneeded rights.
-There needs to be yet another process to review and revoke them, usually called re-certification or attestation.
-This is a compromise between security and usability as there is always someone who have approved what he shouldn’t have.
+There needs to be yet another process to review and revoke them, usually called certification.
+However, certification campaigns require huge effort.
+This is a compromise between security and usability as there is always someone who have approved and/or certified what he shouldn’t have.
 Especially considering the fact that the approvals are often done by "I just look at it and if it seems OK I approve".
 It is difficult to enforce good scrutiny during approvals especially if someone has to approve hundreds of requests each day.

 Practical enterprise IDM solution will most likely need all of these mechanisms, not just one.
 Dynamic roles and approvals are the two most critical features when fighting a role explosion with a provisioning system.